Cat and Dog Teeth Cleaning in Muncie, IN

-Symptoms of Dental Disease
+Symptoms of Dental Disease in Cats and Dogs

 Without a dental routine that starts the moment they’re brought home, dogs and cats can have some form of dental disease by as early as three years old.
 Know the signs so you can seek treatment for your pet and prevent their condition from advancing.